AlexDs20/Chess/README.md

 - [x] Checks
 - [x] Checkmate
 - [x] Show possible moves on screen
+- [x] Make svg files for each of the pieces

 What must be done:
 - [ ] Castle